DataSunrise Achieves AWS Data & Analytics Competency. Learn more →

 Does masking work with cloud-native databases and distributed systems?

-Absolutely.
-DataSunrise supports dynamic masking across multi-cloud and hybrid environments, including managed services like Amazon RDS, Azure SQL, Google Cloud SQL, and distributed platforms such as Snowflake and BigQuery.
+Yes.
+DataSunrise supports dynamic masking across hybrid and multi-cloud infrastructures, including managed platforms such as Amazon RDS, Azure SQL, Google Cloud SQL, as well as distributed environments like Snowflake and BigQuery.

 Conclusion